All Episodes

 Iran's semi-official mayor news agency and the English language Tehran Times have published Butz's comments promoting the Northwestern professor as one of the world's scholars who support the Iranian president.

-Ahmadinejad, who uh also has called for Israel to be wiped off the map, recently ordered the restart of uranium enrichment, raising fears that Tehran could try to build a nuclear weapon.
+Ahmadinejad, who also has called for Israel to be wiped off the map, recently ordered the restart of uranium enrichment, raising fears that Tehran could try to build a nuclear weapon.

 And that's time for you liberals to ring the bell and start laughing.

-Uh in fact, in fact, you know, Mike, I need a sound effect.
+In fact, in fact, you know, Mike, I need a sound effect.

-Because this new republic guy has given me an idea.
+Go to the sound effects library on the profit system because this new republic guy has given me an idea.

-Now, this this is amazing.
+Now, this is amazing.

-Butz's comments did not address the Iranian president's statements about present-day Israel or nuclear issues.
+Butts' comments did not address the Iranian president's statements about present-day Israel or nuclear issues.

 A Northwestern University engineering professor.

-These people are whack, folks, they're whacked.
+These people are, folks, they're whacked.

-They're they're they're just they're unstable.
+They're just, they're unstable.

 They are unhinged.

-It's just such such such a glory to watch, I must tell you.
+It's just such, such, such a glory to watch, I must tell you.

 Back in just a second.